JusJae/CI_MS1_HomePhitness/README.md

 The following steps will guide you to clone the repository:

-1. Go to the GitHub repository
+1. Go to the GitHub repository you
 2. Locate the Code button above the list of files and click it
 3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash